 - Check power supply.
 This can include a circuit breaker and or/a regular looking wall switch close to the unit

 - Check for freezing up of air conditioner or heat pump units.
 If the air conditioner or heat pump unit is frozen turn it off.
-Check the filter(s) and supply vents to make sure they are not obstructed in any way.
+Check the air filter(s) to make sure they are not clogged or obstructed in any way.
 If you find no problems leave the unit turned off and call a service company.

 - Is the air handler blower working good and blowing air out of all of the supply vents?
 If not or it is weak then you likely have an airflow issues.
 Always make sure you have a clean filter and that all of your supply vents are open and unobstructed.
 If this is all good then you have another problem with the airflow.
 Maybe a bad blower motor or the unit is freezing up inside the evaporator coil.
 In any of these cases it is time to call an HVAC repair service.

 - Is the condenser fan motor turning at the heat pump condenser?
 Word of note – sometimes in the winter or when you have the heat pump in heating mode the fan will not turn while the compressor is running.
 This is normal and a part of the automatic defrost mode for the heat pump.
 If the fan is not turning but you hear the compressor running then something is wrong (unless as noted above with defrost mode) and you need to call a professional.

 - Other things to look for with some issues regarding heat pumps include a condenser with excessive ice on the coils in the winter.
 This means the defrost mode isn’t working properly and may need a minor adjustment or a rapair altogether.
 It is best to call a pro to fix that issue.
 In the summer if the evaporator coil has ice on it or any of the copper pipes have ice on them then you have a problem that needs the attention of a professional.